Godoy0722/ops_csv_importexport/README.md

 # OJS CSV Import Plugin (CLI)

-This plugin allows administrators to import users and issues with their associated metadata in CSV format into OJS 3.3.X.
+This plugin allows administrators to import users and submissions with their associated metadata in CSV format into OPS 3.3.X.
 This plugin operates exclusively via command-line interface (CLI).

 ## Table of Contents
 - [Usage](#usage)